Joseph Smith and Alcohol

 Didn't Joseph Sr. drink excessively at one point?

 Possibly.
-Some sources accused Joseph Sr.[BIO] of being a "drunkard,"[22] but other accounts contradict these claims.[23]
-However, there is some indication that Joseph Sr. may have had a drinking problem, which is possibly alluded to in the recording of blessings given to his sons.[24]
+Some sources accused Joseph Sr.[BIO] of being a "drunkard,"[28] but other accounts contradict these claims.[29]
+However, Joseph Sr. may have alluded to a drinking problem that he may have had in blessings given to his sons.[30]

 Did Joseph Smith and his companions drink wine in Carthage?